rnietoe/Training/docs/AWS/07-Architecture.md

 5. Register target adding our EC2 instances (to registered)
 6. Review and create

-**sticky sessions** bind a **user's session** to a specific EC2 instance.
-All user requests during the session are sent to the same intance (CLB) or target group (ALB)

-**cross zone load balancing** allow ELB to send traffic to **another AZ**

-**path patterns**  are listener with rules to foward requests based on the **URL path**

-## Autoscaling
+## Auto Scaling

+1. (required) `Create launch configuration` to create a saved instance configuration for the new EC2 instances
+2. `Create Auto Scaling group` to create a collection of similar EC2 instances that are treated as a logical unit, based on its AMI
+3. select all VPC subnets for multiAZ
+4. metrics are average CPU utilization, network-in and network-out
+5. new instances are launched

+Creating an Auto Scaling group using:

+* a launch template
+* the Amazon EC2 launch wizard
-* Groups
+* a launch configuration
-* Configuration Templates
+* using an EC2 instance

-* Scaling Options
+Scaling Options

 * To mantain current instance levels at all times  (for example, 10 EC2 instances)
 * Scale manually
+* scake based on healthchecks
 * Scale based on a schedule: Scaling actions are performed automatically as a function of time and date
 * Scale based on demand using scaling polices
 * Use predictive scaling based on performance

-1. `Create launch configuration` to create a saved instance configuration from EC2 : AUTO SCALING : Launch Configurations
-2. `Create Auto Scaling group` to create a collection of Amazon EC2 instances that are treated as a logical unit

 **EC2 Autoscaling** works in conjunction with the **AWS Autoscaling** service to provide a predictive ability to your autoscaling groups.

+!!!error "the error "you must use a fully formed launch template" means the launch template is missing some information"

+!!!error "a second error can be not having enough permssions to launch EC2 instances..."